 Background Checks for Gun Sales

 Currently, 40 percent of gun sales are made with no background check at all, meaning millions of guns are purchased each year with no background check and no questions asked.
-Rep. Eshoo is a cosponsor of H.R.
-1217, the Public Safety and Second Amendment Rights Protection Act of 2015, which would require background checks for every gun sale with exceptions for transfers between family and friends.
-H.R.
-1217 is identical to the bipartisan Manchin-Toomey background check compromise that garnered 54 votes in the U.S. Senate in 2013.
+Rep. Eshoo is a cosponsor of the bipartisan Public Safety and Second Amendment Rights Protection Act, which requires background checks for every gun sale with exceptions for transfers between family and friends.
+This bill is identical to the bipartisan Manchin-Toomey background check compromise that garnered 54 votes in the U.S. Senate in 2013.